lzakrzewski/DoctrineDatabaseBackup/README.md

 --------
 - It supports **SqlitePlatform** and **MySqlPlatform**,
 - It can create database backup per PHP process,
-- It can clear database in fast way,
+- It can purge database in fast way,
 - It can restore database from backup before every test,
 - It can restore clear database before every test.